AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ## Deleting Development Environments {#deleting-environment}

-User with the requisite permissions will be able to delete a development environment.
+User with the requisite permission is able to delete a development environment.

 From the **Overview** screen of the program on the **Environments** card, click on the ellipsis button of the development environment you want to delete.